x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/deploy-hybrid.md

 8. On the **Credentials** page, in the **Enter your on-premises account credentials** section, select **Use current Windows credentials** to have the wizard use the account you're logged into to access your on-premises Active Directory and Exchange servers.
 If you want to specify a different set of credentials, unselect **Use current Windows credentials** and specify the username and password an Active Directory account you want to use.
 Whichever selection you choose, the account used needs to be a member of the Enterprise Admins security group.

-9. In the **Enter your Office 365** credentials section, specify the username and password of an Office 365 account that has Global Administrator permissions.
+9. In the **Enter your Office 365** credentials section, specify the username and password of a Microsoft 365 or Office 365 account that has Global Administrator permissions.
 Click **Next**.

 10. On the **Validating Connections and Credentials** page, the wizard will connect to both your on-premises organization and your Microsoft 365 or Office 365 organization to validate credentials and examine the current configuration of both organizations.
 Click **Next** when it's done.